 What To Think About

-- The BNP level may get lower if treatment for heart failure is working.
-But the BNP level may stay above the normal BNP level even when a heart failure treatment is working well.
-Your doctor will use your physical examination and other tests, along with your BNP level, to make sure your treatment is working.
+- A BNP level may get lower if treatment for heart failure is working.
+Your doctor will use your physical examination and other tests, along with your BNP level, to check your heart.

 Other Works Consulted